Skip to content

 Vinh Trang Pagoda

 Built in 1849, Vinh Trang Pagoda is a 2-hectare Buddhist temple located in My Tho, Tien Giang Province.
-It houses over fifty Buddha statues ornated with tropical trees and plants.
+It houses over fifty Buddha statues decorated with tropical trees and plants.

-Vinh Trang Pagoda is open from Monday until Friday from 6:30 am to 6:30 pm, and admission is free.
+Vinh Trang Pagoda is open from Monday until Friday from 6:30 a.m. to 6:30 p.m., and entrance is free.

 • From Vinh Trang Pagoda